emilcube/mssql-schema-sync/README.md

 ## Scheduling

 The script can be scheduled using Apache Airflow or other orchestration tools.
+There is a DAG example file: mssql_schema_sync_dag.py, which can be used to automate the sync process in Airflow.
 Or just simple add to crontab for automated daily sync:
 ```bash
 0 2 * * * cd /path/to/project && poetry run python sync.py
 ```

-## GitLab Token Permissions
+## GitLab token permissions

 Required token scopes:
 - `api`